cfpland/frontend/content/guides/06-success-rejection.md

 - **Suggest another speaker if you can.** Do you know someone else who might be able to speak about a similar topic?
 It never hurts to send a recommendation along with your response when you have to decline a speaking opportunity, plus it might give you the chance to help a new speaker get their start.
 - **Offer to help promote the conference on your social media anyway.** Once a conference picks its speakers, they need to start getting attendees.
 Anything you can do to help them sell tickets will help keep that relationship healthy in case you apply again next year.

-Hopefully you won't have to decline too many opportunities, but when it happens, don't feel bad.
-Conference organizers know this happens, and probably won't hold any ill will towards you if you're prompt in your response.
+Hopefully, you won't have to decline too many opportunities, but when it happens, don't feel bad.
+Conference organizers know this happens and probably won't hold any ill will towards you if you're prompt in your response.

 ### 2. Note any logistical details they give you

 If you can accept the invitation to speak, there's a lot to figure out before the big day comes.
 How will you get to the conference?
 Will you need a flight?
 Bus?
 Train?
 How will you get from the airport to the hotel?
 How should you book your hotel room?
 Which meals will be provided?
 What time am I speaking?
 Who's paying for all this?

-Hopefully you worked out some of those details before you applied, but if not, you should definitely clear them up with the organizers as soon as possible.
-Experienced conference organizers know these things are on your mind, and might give you a laundry list of expectations and a loose schedule, but if not you can certainly ask.
+Hopefully, you worked out some of those details before you applied, but if not, you should definitely clear them up with the organizers as soon as possible.
+Experienced conference organizers know these things are on your mind and might give you a laundry list of expectations and a loose schedule, but if not you can certainly ask.
 Even if they don't have the details ready yet, you can ask for a date to follow up with them and get them.

 Finally, know what your next steps are.
 Some conferences are very good about keeping in touch between the moment they accept you and the conference start date, but others go silent until a few days before.
 As long as you know what's coming next, that's fine, but make sure you're clear on everything first.